WebAssembly/component-model/design/mvp/Explainer.md

 resolving to a type definition (using `(type $T)` in cases where there is a grammatical ambiguity), or (3) an inline type definition that is desugared into a deduplicated out-of-line type definition.

+On another technical note: the optional `id` in all the `deftype` type constructors (e.g., `(module <id>? ...)`) is only allowed to be present in the context of `import` since this is the only context in which binding an identifier makes sense.

 Starting with interface types, the set of values allowed for the *fundamental* interface types is given by the following table: